Campus-Shuttle-Monitor/cs4096/README.md

 ### Results

 The RPi should now be receiving data from the Uno.

-You should see the encrypted message outputted to the command line.
+If you are on the debug branch, you should see the encrypted message outputted to the command line.
 If there is no interference, you should then see the decrypted message outputted, following a "successfully parsed and logged" print statement.
 If the HTTPS POST request to the server is successful, you should see a "Data sent to server successfully" print statement.
+Otherwise, you should see a request failed with status code and response message print statement.

+If you are on the master branch, you should see a "Received" print statement on reception of a radio packet and a "Data sent to server successfully" print statement if the HTTPS POST request to the server is successful.
 Otherwise, you should see a request failed with status code and response message print statement.

 ## Resources